Services#

 longitude

-Step 3: Values class¶
+Step 3: Values class#

-The values class is based on TimeseriesValues and manages the acquisition of actual data.
-The class is also part of the TimeseriesRequest being accessed via the _values property.
-It has to implement the _collect_station_parameter method that takes care of getting values of a parameter/dataset for a station id.
+class is also part of the TimeseriesRequest being accessed via the _values property.
+It has to implement the